paulhoadley/DocBookInJar/README.md

 ------------

 The `java-8` branch contains modifications to allow this demonstration to run under Java 8.
-The principle difference is how the `URLStreamHandler` is provided at runtime.
+The principal difference is how the `URLStreamHandler` is provided at runtime.

 * Java 9: `ClasspathURLStreamHandlerProvider` returns the